ccjr/1fileapps/README.markdown

 == Overview

-The goal of this application is to allow developers to create flat-file Sinatra applications online.
+The goal of this application is to allow developers to create flat-file Sinatra applications online in no more than 200 lines of code.

 == TODO